Shahriar Kabir: Allegations

 Shahrier Kabir has been a subject of controversy due to various perspectives on his actions and beliefs.
 According to claims made by Kader Siddiqi, a notable freedom fighter and politician, Shahrier Kabir was reputed to have supplied chicken to the Pakistani army during certain historical events, earning him the nickname "Murgi Kabir".
+This allegation was rejected by Kabir.

-Additionally, Kabir is a controversial figure known for his strong anti-Islamist stance.
-His account of the War of Liberation has been criticized by some as fabricated, with allegations that he uses this narrative to gain favor with the autocratic Hasina regime.
+Kabir's account of the War of Liberation has been criticized by some as fabricated, with allegations that he uses this narrative to gain favor with the autocratic Hasina regime.
 These controversies, published by Daily Inqilab, have contributed to varying interpretations of Kabir's role and legacy within the context of Bangladesh's socio-political landscape.
 Shahriar Kabir has denied these allegations.